-- Students may appear anxious, depressed and emotionally withdrawn with low self-esteem. - They may have mental health disorders and display behaviours such as self-harming, selfcutting or anorexia. - Sometimes they may come to the attention of the police having been discovered shoplifting or taking drugs or alcohol. - Often students' symptoms can be exacerbated in the periods leading up to the holiday season - Students may present with a sudden decline in their performance, aspirations or motivation. - They may be subject to excessive restrictions and control at home. - Some students may not be allowed to attend any extra-curricular or after-school activities. - Girls and young women may be accompanied to and from school/college, and even during lunch breaks.

-- Some students may stop attending school or college. - Their homework is incomplete or appears rushed.
-This may be the result of being actively discouraged from doing it by family members. - Students may do their homework late at night, which frequently shows in school because they are lethargic, unable to concentrate and have a general appearance of tiredness. - Professionals being told that the student is out of the country. - There are occasions when older siblings (usually brothers) and cousins keep a close eye on girls to make sure that they do not meet anyone or talk to friends. - Conflict between the student and their parents about whether the student will be allowed to continue their education. - Family history of older siblings leaving education early and marrying early.
+- Children may appear anxious, depressed and emotionally withdrawn with low selfesteem. - They may have mental health disorders and display behaviours such as selfharming, self-cutting or anorexia. - Sometimes they may come to the attention of the police having been discovered shoplifting or taking drugs or alcohol. - Often children's symptoms can be exacerbated in the periods leading up to the holiday season. - Children may present with a sudden decline in their performance, aspirations or motivation. - They may be subject to excessive restrictions and control at home. - Some children may not be allowed to attend any extra-curricular or after-school activities. - Girls and young women may be accompanied to and from school/college, and even during lunch breaks. - Some children may stop attending school or college. - Their homework is incomplete or appears rushed.
+This may be the result of being actively discouraged from doing it by family members. - Children may do their homework late at night, which frequently shows in school because they are lethargic, unable to concentrate and have a general appearance of tiredness. - Professionals being told that the child is out of the country. - There are occasions when older siblings (usually brothers) and cousins keep a close eye on girls to make sure that they do not meet anyone or talk to friends. - Conflict between the child and their parents about whether the child will be allowed to continue their education. - Family history of older siblings leaving education early and marrying early.